emcf/thepipe/README.md

 ### Hosted API (Python)

 You can get an API key by signing up for a free account at [thepi.pe](https://thepi.pe).
+It is completely free to try out.
 The, simply set the `THEPIPE_API_KEY` environment variable to your API key.

 ```python
 from thepipe.scraper import scrape_file